IIIF/api/source/api/cookbook/00_template/index.md

 ## Restrictions

-When this pattern is usable / not usable?
+When is this pattern is usable / not usable?
 Is it deprecated?
 If it uses multiple specifications, which versions are needed, etc.?
 (Not present if not needed.)

 ## Example